kuvivek/drivingTheoryInGermany/README.md

 211. How is a purely electric vehicle different from a vehicle with a combustion engine?
 Purely electric vehicles
 ✅ do not have any direct exhaust emissions
-❌have a lower aerodynamic drag
+❌ have a lower aerodynamic drag
 ✅ have a lower engine noise
 **Comment**:  Electric vehicles differ from diesel and gasoline-powered vehicles primarily in terms of driving and engine noise and
 the lack of exhaust or exhaust fumes.
 Visually or externally, they can be almost identical: Air resistance, for example, differs